obestwalter/i3configger/README.md

 * `select[...]` integrates different config partials and can therefore make broad changes.
 In this case for example there are different `colors.<value>.conf` partials that activate different color schemes
 * `shadow` adds an overlay that in this case changes the mode of the laptop bar between `hide` and `dock`

-## How?

-In the end i3wm needs a config file it can cope with and it needs to reload or restart, when something changes.

-This is realized by adding a build step that can be triggered by calling `i3configger` directly or by running it as a \[daemonized\] watcher process that automatically rebuilds and reloads when source files change or messages are sent.

-## What can I do with it?

-### Switch between arbitrary "themes"

-You can switch sub configurations (e.g. different color schemes) that conform with a simple naming convention (`config.d/<key>.<value1>.conf`, `config.d/<key>.<value2>.conf`, etc.) by invoking e.g. `i3configger select-next <key>` or `i3configger select <key> <value2>`.

-To get an idea what can be done, have a look at the [examples](https://github.com/obestwalter/i3configger/tree/master/examples) and [read the docs](http://oliver.bestwalter.de/i3configger).

-### Override any variable

-You can change any variable you have defined in the configuration by invoking `i3configger set <variable name> <new value>`.
-These changes are persisted not in the config itself but in an additional file.

-See [i3configger docs](http://oliver.bestwalter.de/i3configger/concept/) for a detailed explanation of the concept and other possible commands.

 ## Installation